veerendra2/veerendra2.github.io/_posts/2019-1-17-kubernetes-the-hard-way-2.md

 ![curl for version image]({{ "/assets/curl_version.jpg" | absolute_url }}){: .center-image }

-In this post, We have successfully provisioned controller nodes and load balancer.
-In the next post, we will bootstrap the worker nodes
+In this post, we have successfully provisioned controller nodes and load balancer.
+We will bootstrap the worker nodes in next post

 <div class="PageNavigation">
   {% if page.previous.url %}